Clay-Ferguson/quantizr/docs/lucene-search.md

 # Lucene Search

-Quantizr has an experimental capability to do File System indexing/searching using Lucene & Tika.
+Quanta has an experimental capability to do File System indexing/searching using Lucene & Tika.

 ## Technical Notes